GitLeeRepo/C_ProgrammingNotes/gnuMakeNotes.md

 # Command Line Options

-* **-n** - print the output of the make as if it ran, but don't actually compile anything
+* **-n** - print the output of the make as if the commands executed, but don't actually execute anything.

 # Example Makefiles